 Looking for more in-depth support?
 We offer a range of fee-based services to organizations who are interested in working with StoryCorps.

 StoryCorps Studios tells the story of your organization or community through the voices of real people, using StoryCorps’ award-winning approach to recording conversations, producing content, and sharing best practices.

 If you’re looking for guidance and skill-building, our Learning and Engagement team offers presentations, workshops, and in-depth trainings to help your team become practiced interviewers and storytellers, and to celebrate the stories of your community.

 Need help managing your interview?
 Accessing your account?
 Using our recording tools?

 Check out our Help Center for answers to common questions and technical troubleshooting guides.
 If you can’t find the answer there, submit a request to reach out to our Public Support team for more assistance.

 StoryCorps uses Google Cloud Speech-to-Text and Natural Language API to provide machine-generated transcripts.
 These transcripts have not been checked for accuracy, so they may contain errors.
 Learn more about our FAQs through our Help Center or do not hesitate to get in touch with us if you have any questions.

-StoryCorps can accommodate a limited number of research requests.
-If you are a researcher interested in working with StoryCorps interviews and require assistance, please submit a request through our Help Center.
+StoryCorps supports the use of its materials by researchers.
+If you are a researcher interested in working with StoryCorps interviews and require assistance beyond the on-site access provided by the American Folklife Center, please submit a request through our Help Center.